 With increased accessibility comes more opportunity for distractions.
 Employees might get carried away in non-work related conversations, or the sheer level of noise can make it difficult to focus on tasks.
 Additionally, open plan layouts that lack private rooms make it difficult to host meetings, make phone calls, or hold private conversations.
-Who does it work for?

-Fast-paced, startup companies where collaboration and creativity are valued can benefit from open plan layouts.
+Fast-paced, startup companies where collaboration and creativity are valued can benefit from open-plan layouts.
 Flat hierarchy companies, where there are no or few levels of middle management, are also drawn to open plan designs as they represent an equal footing among employees.

 Private Office Layouts

 As the name implies, the private office layout consists of separate rooms for some or all employees.
-Pros.

 One advantage of the private office layout is that employees have their own, personal space that they can organize and make their own.
 This freedom allows them to ensure their space meets their personal and professional needs, thereby optimizing productivity and performance.
 Another pro of this layout is the unmatched privacy and quietness allowing for complete focus.
-Cons.

 With the added privacy of a private office comes the potential for isolation.
 Employees may find that they rarely interact with co-workers, limiting their ability to collaborate, develop strong working relationships, or build comfort reaching out for thought partnership or assistance.
-Who does it work for?

 A private office layout works best for teams or businesses where employees frequently meet one-on-one with clients.
 Common adopters of the private office layout include professionals working in legal, medical, and realty fields.